 - Long, Joshua and R. Dawn Hawley.
 2006.
 From Beatniks to Britney and Beyond: The Socio-cultural Evolution of the American Coffeehouse, in Wilson, Leslie ed.
 Americana: Readings in Popular Culture.
 Hollywood: Press Americana: 242-50.

 Seminars & Presentations

-·Teaching Sustainable Food and Agriculture to Undergraduates.
-(2013).
+· Teaching Sustainable Agriculture to Undergraduates: A Dialogue.
+2013.
 Presented at the annual meeting of the Association of American Geographers: Los Angeles, California.

-· Before the Creative Metropolis: Austin in Historical Context (2012).
-Chair and Comment.
-Urban History Association Conference: New York: NY.
+· Chair and Comment: Before the Creative Metropolis: Austin in Historical Context.
+Urban History Association Conference (2012).
+New York, New York.

-· Practicing Environmental Sustainability in Educational Travel (2012).
-Presented at the annual meeting of the Association of American Geographers: New York, NY.
+· Practicing Environmental Sustainability in Educational Travel.
+2012.
+Presented at the annual meeting of the Association of American Geographers: New York, New York.

-· Creative City Rising: Resistance, Cultural Expression, and the Impact of Creative Strategies on Urban Development in Austin, Texas (2008).
-Presented at the KU Geography Colloquium: Lawrence, Kansas.
+· Creative City Rising: Resistance, Cultural Expression, and the Impact of Creative Strategies in Austin, Texas.
+2008.
+Presented at KU Geography Colloquium: Lawrence, Kansas.

 Honors & Awards